DataDog/effective-dashboards/dashboards/kubernetes_capacity_planning/README.md

 # Kubernetes Capacity Planning

-The goal of this dashboard is to identify clusters with the biggest waste of resources related to kubernetes miscronfiguration.
+The goal of this dashboard is to identify clusters with the biggest waste of resources related to kubernetes misconfiguration.
 The second objective is to then highlight the biggest offenders to drive change.

 This dashboard highlights the biggest discrepancies between CPU and Mem utilization vs CPU and Mem requests.